-(3,836 civilian casualties - 1,504 deaths and 2,332 injured); Daesh/ISKP, unidentified gunmen, and infighting among locals caused 17 per cent300 (1,127 civilian casualties - 380 deaths and 747 injured); and Taliban caused 12 percent301 - namely 269 civilian casualties (120 deaths and 149 injured).302 In comparison, UNAMA documented 11,418 civilian casualties in 2016 (3,498 deaths and 7,920 injured), attributing 61 per cent to Anti-Government Elements (6,994 civilian casualties - 2,131 deaths and 4,863 injured) and 24 per cent to Pro-Government Forces (2,728 civilian casualties - 903 deaths and 1,825 injured).
+caused 12 percent305 - namely 269 civilian casualties (120 deaths and 149 injured).306 In comparison, UNAMA documented 11,418 civilian casualties in 2016 (3,498 deaths and 7,920 injured), attributing 61 per cent to Anti-Government Elements (6,994 civilian casualties - 2,131 deaths and 4,863 injured) and 24 per cent to Pro-Government Forces (2,728 civilian casualties - 903 deaths and 1,825 injured).
 These figures include 1,464 civilian casualties (358 deaths and 1,106 injured) from incidents or attacks for which the Taliban publicly claimed responsibility.

 In the same report, the Taliban also stated that its Department for Prevention of Civilian Casualties and Complaints conducted comprehensive investigations into all incidents of civilian casualties caused by "Mujahideen of Islamic Emirate", forwarded the cases to the "Military Courts" for a verdict and punished those found guilty in accordance with "the decree and in light of Sharia".
 It further stated that it meets with the family of victims for the purposes of peace and reconciliation.
-UNAMA notes that the Taliban failed to provide any specific examples providing details of its responses to civilian casualties in this regard.303
+UNAMA notes that the Taliban failed to provide any specific examples providing details of its responses to civilian casualties in this regard.307

-Taliban issued public statements rejecting the findings of the UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict and the UNAMA press releases covering civilian casualty statistics between January and September 2016.304 In all statements, Taliban argued that American aerial operations and the indiscriminate use of heavy weapons by Afghan national security forces are the leading causes of civilian casualties as opposed to actions by Anti-Government Elements, in contradiction to UNAMA's findings.305 The Taliban statements also accused UNAMA of bias in its reporting.
+Taliban issued public statements rejecting the findings of the UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict and the UNAMA press releases covering civilian casualty statistics between January and September 2016.308 In all statements, Taliban argued that American aerial operations and the indiscriminate use of heavy weapons by Afghan national security forces are the leading causes of civilian casualties as opposed to actions by Anti-Government Elements, in contradiction to UNAMA's findings.309 The Taliban statements also accused UNAMA of bias in its reporting.

-Despite continuing attacks against civilians and in civilian-populated areas, the Taliban also sought to explain efforts to minimize civilian casualties with respect to several of its attacks and displayed awareness of its obligation to protect of civilians in other public statements.306 For example, in their
+Despite continuing attacks against civilians and in civilian-populated areas, the Taliban also sought to explain efforts to minimize civilian casualties with respect to several of its attacks and displayed awareness of its obligation to protect of civilians in other public statements.310 For example, in their